janorlinski/plutoProj/README.md

 Assure the correct inclusion of PLUTO and ROOT libraries.
 Then it is enough to invoke plutoProj(), for example using `root -l plutoProj.C`.

 All important settings regarding the simulation and data analysis can be easily accessed and modified in the plutoProj.C macro.
 It includes the number of events to be generated, type of particle, fireball parameters and acceptance cuts for the analysis.
+The plutoProj macro also allows the selection of working mode: via `TNTuple` or via `TClonesArray` using the logical conditions in lines 41 and 47.
 The rapidity of center of mass for a system needs to be calculated individually and treated as a setting parameter.

 # Structure of the program

 `plutoProj.C` is the main macro, which contains all necessary settings and coordinates the program.
-It includes two dependent macros: `generateFireball.C` and `readFireball.C`.
+It includes three dependent macros: `generateFireball.C`, `doFireball.C` and `readFireball.C`.

 `generateFireball.C` generates the fireball and saves it to a .root file. `readFireball.C` then loads this file and performs data analysis using the TClonesArray class.
-The goal of the data analysis is to present a pt:y distribution of generated particles.
+The goal of the data analysis is to present a pt:y distribution of generated particles. `doFireball.C` performs both these tasks in one function using the `TNTuple` class.
+However, bear in mind that the first method appears to be quicker.

-# Task list

-#### Done

- - first steps in PLUTO - generating Fireball pi+ @ 1.23A GeV
- - allowing for customisation of the fireball
- - data analysis -> pt:y plot using TClonesArray and cuts in the particles loop
- - main macro which coordinates the program in a clean and user-friendly way

-#### In progress

- - use the different methods for data analysis and data cuts

-#### To do

- - when generating pi mesons include also their production from delta resonanses
- - test the program thoroughly
- - integrate the program with histogui to allow for GUI based (a) setting of the fireball and (b) visualising the distributions